 I know there are aftermarket products that allow you make the handlebars move back and forth, but I also know that adding one to a new bike could void your warranty.
-So, I would recommend doing that.
+So, I would not recommend doing that at this time.

 My first few classes after my remote bike fitting